Oregon Buttes

-The Oregon Buttes are small buttes, near the Oregon Trail, in what is now the state of Wyoming.
+The Oregon Buttes are three distinctive buttes on the northern end of the Red Desert in the state of Wyoming.

-They are just past South Pass, and are two flat-topped summits plus a smaller, conical one.
-For travelers on the Oregon Trail, the buttes were on the horizon for a day's travel, perhaps more.
-This was as they crossed Rock Creek, then Willow Creek, and, for the last time, the Sweetwater River.
+Lying to the south of South Pass along the Continental Divide, they reach a height of 8562 ft and rise some 1500 ft above the nearby Oregon Trail.

-Pioneers on the trails used physically descriptive names for the buttes: "Table Rock," or "Table Rocks."
+Pioneers used descriptive names for them, such as "Table Rocks."

-Currently, they are in a remote area and can be difficult to get to.
-From the top of a butte one can see for miles, including to the north the Wind River Range, and to the southwest the Uinta Mountains.
+Even in the 2020s they remain in a remote area and can be difficult to reach.
+From the top one can see the Wind River Range to the north, and the Uinta Mountains to the southwest.

-They rise about 1500 ft from the plain and are flat-topped.

-Petrified wood is found in the area, but it is closed for hunting of minerals, as well as gold panning.
+Petrified wood is found in the area, but it is closed for hunting of minerals, such as gold panning.

-Near 12 mi southwest of Oregon Buttes stands the Tri-Territory site.
-This site is where the Oregon Territory, First Mexican Empire, and the Louisiana Purchase met at a single point.
+Near 12 mi southwest of the buttes stands the Tri-Territory site where the Oregon Territory, First Mexican Empire, and the Louisiana Purchase met at a single point.

 Relationship to the Oregon Trail

-As the Oregon Buttes are just pass South Pass over the Rocky Mountains, to pioneers on the Oregon Trail they signified the entrance to the Oregon Territory.
-In 1843, Theodore Talbot wrote "Today we set foot in the Oregon Territory, the land of promise."
-But hardships already experienced made him feel cautious, and probably thinking of recent hard travel, he added, "As of yet it only promises an increased supply of sage and sand."
-Joseph Warren Wood wrote "We are now in Oregon," In general, travelers on the Oregon Trail considered Oregon Buttes as marking the trail's halfway point.
-Pioneers also felt they had entered the Pacific Watershed.
+Located just south of South Pass along the Continental Divide over the Rocky Mountains, the Oregon Buttes signified to pioneers on the Oregon Trail the entrance to the Oregon Territory.

+In recognition of what they represented, and portended, Theodore Talbot wrote in 1843, "Today we set foot in the Oregon Territory, the land of promise.
+As of yet it only promises an increased supply of sage and sand."

+In general, travelers on the Oregon Trail considered the Oregon Buttes variously as marking the trail's halfway point, entering the Pacific Watershed, or, since borders remained unresolved, "Oregon" itself.

 Geography

-The Continental Divide of the Americas splits at Oregon Buttes; to the southeast is the Great Divide Basin.
+The Continental Divide of the Americas splits at South Pass, with the Wind River Range to the north and the Oregon Buttes to the south; the Great Divide Basin lies to the Buttes' southeast.

 Ecology

-In Oregon Buttes there are many types of vegetation which include thick stands of aspen, stands of limber pine, plus meadows.
+The Oregon Buttes feature many types of vegetation, including thick stands of aspen, groves of limber pine, and meadows.
 The area is prime raptor habitat.

+Geology

+The buttes consist of soil layers and rocks from the Wasatch Formation (from lower to middle Eocene).
+This unit consists of variegated red, purple, and green mudstones and sandstones deposited by ancient river systems.
+This is followed by the Laney Member of the Green River Formation (middle Eocene).
+These are the remnants of Lake Gosiute, a massive prehistoric lake that once covered the Red Desert.
+Finally, the Bridger Formation (middle Eocene), which is famous for its mammalian fossils, similar to Fossil Butte near Kemmerer.
+The summits are capped by the Arikaree Formation (lower Miocene), which includes tuffaceous sandstones and conglomerates that have protected the softer underlying layers from erosion.
+The Bridger and Green River formations have yielded primitive mammals, including early primates and rhinoceros-like herbivores.
+Specifically, fossils of the genus Lambdotherium have been documented in the area.